One-loop beta-functions of quartic enhanced tensor field theories: One-loop beta-functions of the model

 The effective theory is then defined by a new measure given by \bea d \nu_{\tilde{C}^{i-1}(\phi_{\le i-1})} \exp \Big[ {\Sigma_{i-1}(\{0\}) {\rm Tr}_2 (\phi_{\le i-1}^2) + \sum_c (\partial_{\vert p_c\vert^{2 b}} \Sigma \vert_{\{p\}=0})_{i-1} {\rm Tr}_2( p_c^{2b} \phi_{\le i-1}^{2})} \Big] \,, \eea which is still a Gaussian measure.
 Let us compute the new covariance for the above Gaussian measure, \bea \frac{1} {Z_{b,\, i-1}} \int_0^\infty d \alpha \, e^{- \alpha (\vert p \vert^{2b} + \mu_{{\rm ren}, i-1})} \chi^{i-1}(\alpha) = \frac{1} {Z_{b,\, i-1}} {\tilde{C}}^{i-1}(p) \,, \eea where we defined the renormalized mass $\mu_{{\rm ren}, i-1}$ to be \beq \mu_{{\rm ren}, i-1} = \frac{\mu_{i-1} - \Sigma_{i-1}(\{0\})} {Z_{b,\, i-1}} \,, \eeq and the wave function renormalization to be \beq Z_{b,\, i-1} \equiv 1 + (\partial_{\vert p_c\vert^{2 b}} \Sigma \big \vert_{\{p\}=0})_{i-1} \,. \eeq Note that the color dependence on $(\partial_{\vert p_{c}\vert^{2 b}} \Sigma \big \vert_{\{p\}=0})$ should be actually absent.
 Then, the effective theory for $\phi_{\le i-1}$ can be written as \bea d \nu_{\frac{1}{Z_{b,\, i-1}}{\tilde{C}^{i-1}}}(\phi_{\le i-1}) &\exp& \Big[ \sum_c \Gamma^{(c)}_{2, \, i-1}(\{0\}) \Tr_2 ( p_c^{2a} \phi_{\le i-1}^2) + \sum_c \frac{\Gamma^{(c)}_{4, \, i-1} (\{0\})}{2} \Tr_4 (\phi_{\le i-1}^4) \crcr && + \sum_c \frac{\Gamma^{(c)}_{4;+, \, i-1} (\{0\})}{2} \Tr_4 ( p_c^{2a} \phi_{\le i-1}^4) + {\tilde R} (\phi_{\le i-1}) \Big] \,. \eea With a field rescaling $\phi_{\le i-1} \rightarrow \sqrt{Z_{b,\, i-1}} \phi_{\le i-1}$ (which in our specific case, there is no actual rescaling because $Z_{b,\, i-1} = 1$ and trivial), the effective theory for $\phi_{\le i-1}$ can be recast: \bea d \nu_{{\tilde C}_{i-1}}(\phi_{\le i-1}) &{\rm exp}& \Big[ \sum_c\frac{\Gamma^{(c)}_{2, i-1}(\{0\})}{Z_{b, i-1}} \Tr_{2;c}( p^{2 a} \phi_{\le i-1}^2) + \sum_c \frac{\Gamma^{(c)}_{4, i-1}(\{0\})}{{2}Z_{b, i-1}^2} \Tr_{4;c}(\phi_{\le i-1}^4) \nonumber \\ && + \sum_c \frac{\Gamma^{(c)}_{4;+, i-1}(\{0\})}{{ 2} Z_{b, i-1}^2} \Tr_{4;c}( p^{2a} \phi_{\le i-1}^4) + {\tilde R} (\sqrt{Z_{b,\, i-1}}\phi_{\le i-1}) \Big] \,. \eea Now we can identify the effective couplings at scale $i-1$, \bea Z_{a, i-1} &=& -\frac{\Gamma^{(c)}_{2, i-1}(\{0\})}{Z_{b, i-1}} \,, \nonumber \\ \lambda^{(c)}_{i-1} &=& -\frac{\Gamma^{(c)}_{4, i-1}(\{0\})}{Z_{b, i-1}^2} \,, \nonumber \\ \lambda^{(c)}_{+; \, i-1} &=& -\frac{\Gamma^{(c)}_{4;+, i-1}(\{0\})}{Z_{b, i-1}^2} \,. \eea Note that in our case, $(\partial_{\vert p_{c}\vert^{2 b}} \Sigma \big \vert_{\{p\}=0})_{i-1} = 0$ therefore, throughout, we actually had \bea Z_{b,\, i-1} &=& 1\,, \crcr \mu_{{\rm ren}, i-1} &=& \mu_{i-1} - \Sigma_{i-1}(\{0\}) \,, \crcr Z_{a, i-1} &=& -\Gamma^{(c)}_{2, i-1}(\{0\})\,, \crcr \lambda^{(c)}_{i-1} &=& -\Gamma^{(c)}_{4, i-1}(\{0\})\,, \crcr \lambda^{(c)}_{+; \, i-1} &=& -\Gamma^{(c)}_{4;+, i-1}(\{0\}) \,. \eea

 In the following sections, we will compute these perturbative renormalization group flow equations restricting to 1-loop corrections.
 For the model $+$, the $\beta$-functions can be computed for generic parameters $a=(d-2)/2$, and $b=(d-3/2)/2$ and $d>2$ but with fixed group dimension $D=1$.
-For numerics, we will concentrate on a certain model $+$, specified by $d=3$, $a=1$, and $b = 3/4$.
 More general equations for $D>1$ can be also computed with a bit more work \ref{theorem+}.